x-slider/rust_updater/README.md

 4. Manages SteamCMD integration for Rust server files
 5. Handles the update process with minimal downtime

-## CI/CD Pipeline

-The project uses GitHub Actions for fully automated CI/CD:

-### Automatic Tags and Releases (release-tag.yml)

-- Each push to the `main` branch automatically creates a new incremented version tag
-- After tag creation, the workflow automatically:
-  - Builds a Windows x64 binary file
-  - Creates a new GitHub Release
-  - Attaches the compiled executable
-  - Generates release notes

 ## Project Structure

 ```